 Meet Our Coaches

-Pacific Waves is a non-profit synchronized swimming club that was founded in 1999 by a group of dedicated parents and swimmers in an effort to make the sport of synchronized swimming accessible to all.
+Pacific Waves is a non-profit artistic (synchronized) swimming club that was founded in 1999 by a group of dedicated parents and swimmers in an effort to make the sport of synchronized swimming accessible to all.

 Our coaches provide a supportive, welcoming atmosphere for swimmers of all ages to develop physically, mentally, and emotionally while participating in a rewarding and competitive sport that will equip each swimmer for life in and out of the water.